codatio/codat-docs/docs/using-the-api/managing-companies.md

 ### Create a company

-To create a new company, use the [Create company](/platform-api#/operations/create-company) endpoint and provide a name you want to attribute to it in the request body.
-Parameter `name` is a required parameter to execute this request.
+To create a new company, use the [Create company](/platform-api#/operations/create-company) endpoint and provide a name for the company in the request body.
+The `name` parameter is mandatory to execute this request.
 You can also provide a `description` to store additional information about the company.

 <Tabs>